sthiede/Comparative_Genomics/docs/source/day1_afternoon.md

 [[back to top]](day1_afternoon.html)
 [[HOME]](index.html)

 One of the downstream uses of read mapping is finding differences between our sequence data against a reference.
-This step is achieved by carrying out variants calling using any of the variant callers(samtools, gatk, freebayes etc).
+This step is achieved by carrying out variant calling using any of the variant callers (samtools, gatk, freebayes etc).
 Each variant caller uses a different statistical framework to discover SNPs and other types of mutations.
 For those of you who are interested in finding out more about the statistics involved, please refer to [this]() samtools paper, one of most commonly used variant callers.

-This GATK best practices [guide](https://www.broadinstitute.org/gatk/guide/best-practices.php) will provide more details about various steps that you can incorporate in your analysis.
+The [GATK best practices guide](https://www.broadinstitute.org/gatk/guide/best-practices.php) will provide more details about various steps that you can incorporate in your analysis.

-There are many published articles that compares different variant callers but this is a very interesting [blog](https://bcbio.wordpress.com/2013/10/21/updated-comparison-of-variant-detection-methods-ensemble-freebayes-and-minimal-bam-preparation-pipelines/) that compares the performance and accuracy of different variant callers.
+There are many published articles that compare different variant callers but this is a very interesting [blog post](https://bcbio.wordpress.com/2013/10/21/updated-comparison-of-variant-detection-methods-ensemble-freebayes-and-minimal-bam-preparation-pipelines/) that compares the performance and accuracy of different variant callers.

-Here we will use samtools mpileup to perform this operation on our BAM file and generate VCF file.
+Here we will use samtools mpileup to perform this operation on our BAM file and generate a VCF (variant call format) file.

 **1. Call variants using [samtools](http://www.htslib.org/doc/samtools.html "samtools manual") mpileup and [bcftools](https://samtools.github.io/bcftools/bcftools.html "bcftools")**